jkphl/micrometa/README.md

 #### Accessing item properties

-You can access nested item properties by simply using their names as object properties:
+You can access nested item properties by simply using their names as object properties (item objects have a generic getter for this):

 ```php
 $photo				= $item->photo;